-Public servants who want to give evidence to the current national workplace sexual harassment inquiry are facing an extra hurdle imposed by the Secretaries Board.
+Public servants wanting to give evidence to the national workplace sexual harassment inquiry are being gagged by non-disclosure agreements.

-The process was implemented against the advice of the Sex Discrimination Commissioner Kate Jenkins.
+The Board imposed the process against the advice of the Sex Discrimination Commissioner Kate Jenkins.

-Almost 40 percent of women had suffered sexual harassment in the previous five years.
+Furthermore, 40 percent of women reported experiencing sexual harassment in the previous five years.

-Public servants who want to give evidence to the inquiry must first contact the Australian Public Service Commission’s Ethics Advisory Service, which will then contact the agency that was involved in the incident, and seek a waiver of the non-disclosure agreement.
+The service will then contact the agency involved in the incident, and seek a waiver of the non-disclosure agreement.

-In November last year Ms Jenkins wrote to 120 chief executives across the country, asking them to allow current and former employees who had signed non-disclosure agreements to give evidence.
+Ms Jenkins previously wrote to 120 CEOs asking them to allow employees who had signed non-disclosure agreements to give evidence.

-Only 18 companies signed up, including Rio Tinto, ANZ, the Commonwealth Bank and the Australian National University.
+Only 18 companies responded, including Rio Tinto, ANZ, the Commonwealth Bank and the Australian National University.

 Queensland and NSW public servants free to give evidence

-Public servants in Queensland and New South Wales are covered by waivers that allow them to give evidence without first having to seek permission from the relevant agency or another public service body.
+They don’t have to first seek permission from the relevant agency or another public service body.

-It’s not clear whether the Secretaries Board, which is led by Prime Minister and Cabinet secretary Martin Parkinson, spoke with the Sex Discrimination Commissioner about their plan.
+It’s unknown if the Secretaries Board, which is led by Prime Minister and Cabinet secretary Martin Parkinson, spoke with Ms Jenkins about their plan.

 “I asked employers to issue a limited waiver to allow people to make confidential submissions to the National Inquiry,” Ms Jenkins said.

 “The ability to make a confidential submission is paramount to the integrity of our consultation process.
-Requiring individuals to seek consent potentially jeopardises that confidentiality, and may risk re-traumatising of victims of sexual harassment,” she said.
+Requiring individuals to seek consent potentially jeopardises that confidentiality, and, as a result, may risk re-traumatising of victims of sexual harassment.”

-Miles Heffernan, Litigation Director at Sexual Harassment Claims, said all worker should be free to give evidence, whether they’ve signed a non-disclosure agreement or not.
+Miles Heffernan from Sexual Harassment Claims said all workers must be free to give evidence, regardless of non-disclosure agreements.

-“If this national inquiry is to be successful, then people need to be free to tell their stories in an open and frank manner.
+“If this national inquiry is to be successful, then people need to be free to tell their stories in an open and frank manner,” he said.

-“It’s not about naming and shaming, it’s about understanding the very serious issue of workplace sexual harassment so we can hopefully come up with some solutions to stop it from happening in the future.”
+“It’s not about naming and shaming.
+Rather, it’s about understanding the very serious issue of workplace sexual harassment so we can hopefully come up with solutions to stop it from happening in the future.”

-The deadline for submissions to the inquiry has been extended to give more time for people who had signed non-disclosure agreements to contribute.
+The deadline for submissions to the inquiry has been extended as a result of the non-disclosure agreement difficulties.